BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ```

 Either way, we recommend you put a #warning directive to remind you to change back to live app during deployment later.
-Also, note the Branch object is singleton, so you can and should still use `[Branch getInstance]` in all the other places (see examples below).
+Also, note the Branch object is singleton, so calling `[Branch getInstance]` in all the other places will still get you the same test branch object instantiated here.

 ###### Swift
 ```swift